Alam, Sumiti Vinayak

 > Baragaña B, Forte B, Choi R, Nakazawa Hewitt S, Bueren-Calabuig JA, Pisco JP, Peet C, Dranow DM, Robinson DA, Jansen C, Norcross NR, Vinayak S, Anderson M, Brooks CF, Cooper CA, Damerow S, Delves M, Dowers K, Duffy J, Edwards TE, Hallyburton I, Horst BG, Hulverson MA, Ferguson L, Jiménez-Díaz MB, Jumani RS, Lorimer DD, Love MS, Maher S, Matthews H, McNamara CW, Miller P, O’Neill S, Ojo KK, Osuna-Cabello M, Pinto E, Post J, Riley J, Rottmann M, Sanz LM, Scullion P, Sharma A, Shepherd SM, Shishikura Y, Simeons FRC, Stebbins EE, Stojanovski L, Straschil U, Tamaki FK, Tamjar J, Torrie LS, Vantaux A, Witkowski B, Wittlin S, Yogavel M, Zuccotto F, Angulo-Barturen I, Sinden R, Baum J, Gamo FJ, Mäser P, Kyle DE, Winzeler EA, Myler PJ, Wyatt PG, Floyd D, Matthews D, Sharma A, Striepen B, Huston CD, Gray DW, Fairlamb AH, Pisliakov AV, Walpole C, Read KD, Van Voorhis WC, Gilbert IH.
 Lysyl-tRNA synthetase as a drug target in malaria and cryptosporidiosis.
-2019, 116:7015-7020.
+Proceedings of the National Academy of Sciences USA 2019, 116:7015-7020.

 > Manjunatha UH*, Vinayak S*, Sy T, Chao AT, Noble CG, Bonamy G, Brooks CF, Herbert GT, Sateriale A, Tandel J, Kondreddi RR, Noh S, Zou B, Gedeck P, Lakshminarayana SB, Blasco F, Lim SH, Goodman LB, Yeung BKS, Bodenreider C, Simon O, Feng G, Wagner J, Leong FJ, Zambriski JA, Striepen B, Diagana TT.
 A Cryptosporidium PI(4)K inhibitor is a drug candidate for pediatric cryptosporidiosis.
 Nature 2017, 546: 376-380 (* Equal contribution)